 After the invention of laser technology, the structure of metal processing has changed.
 The metal cutting can be completed faster in a short time, without other tool wear problems and other traditional tool problems.
 Since the invention of this technology, the way people use energy has changed.
 Therefore, in order to keep up with this innovative technology, the corresponding management has also been improved.

 At the same time, EDM technology is another invention that appeared in the 20th century.
 In the metal processing industry, electrical discharge machining (EDM) is also known as spark machining, spark eroding, burning, die sinking, wire burning or wire erosion.
-This is a manufacturing process that uses sparks that usually generate sparks to obtain the target shape, so it is also called spark machining in Chinese.
+CNC micro machining center uses sparks that usually generate sparks to obtain the target shape, so it is also called spark machining in Chinese.
 During processing, excess material is removed from the workpiece through a series of rapidly circulating currents.
 In these components, one electrode is called a tool electrode, and the other electrode is called a workpiece electrode.
 The machining process is determined by tools and workpieces that will not actually touch.
-Today, there are many types of EDM.
+Today, there are many types of CNC micro machining center.
 In this section, we will discuss a type widely used in the manufacture of household appliances, filters, 3c electrical consumables, and other smaller-sized workpieces.

 With the development of scientific progress, it has been observed that many artifacts are not getting smaller compared to the past.
 This trend makes the metal working process more difficult if the desired goal is to be achieved.
-Therefore, the micro-machining center is a corresponding solution for workpieces, which can help industrial manufacturers achieve the expected precision and accuracy.
+Therefore, the CNC micro machining center is an effective solution, which can help industrial manufacturers achieve the expected precision and accuracy.

 MTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our MTS Experts will happily help you with your questions.